rsanchezgarc/argParseFromDoc/README.md

     args = parser.parse_args()
     print(add(**vars(args)))
 ```
-Or you can directly use the AutoArgumentParser classs
+Or you can directly use the AutoArgumentParser class

 ```
 if __name__ == "__main__":